kevprice/fiscal-simulation-uk/README.md

 Multipliers and other economic parameters are documented in `src/data/assumptions.js` with academic references (IMF 2014, OECD 2016, Diamond & Saez 2011).

+The simulator now lists the major UK government departments such as the Home Office, Ministry of Justice and Foreign Office.
+Smaller bodies are grouped under **Other Departments**.